-- This is the largest federal grant program.
-It provides awards from approximately $300 to $3,000 per semester to eligible students.
+This is the largest federal grant program.
+It provides awards of approximately $300 to $3,000 per semester to eligible students.
 The amount awarded is based on your Expected Family Contribution (EFC), which is calculated when you submit a Free Application for Federal Student Aid (FAFSA).
-Pell Grants are now available year-round (including the summer term), but if you attend full-time in both the fall and spring terms, you must take at least six required credits to potentially receive a summer, Pell Grant.
+Pell Grants are available year-round (including the summer term), but if you attend full-time in both the fall and spring terms, you must take at least six eligible credits to potentially receive a summer Pell Grant.

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

 - This program offers grants to eligible students enrolled in at least six required credits.
 You must show exceptional financial need and be pursuing your first baccalaureate degree.
 Awards at NOVA are generally $500.

 - This grant may be offered to qualified students who are enrolled at least half-time, demonstrate financial need and are domiciled residents of Virginia.

 - This program provides awards up to the cost of tuition and fees to eligible students who graduated from a Virginia high school with a 2.5 cumulative GPA and who are residents of Virginia.
 A cumulative GPA of 2.0 is required for renewal and awards may only be received two times while attending NOVA (once per grade level).
 To be considered for VGAP, you must submit a final, official high school transcript to the Financial Aid Office in addition to completing the financial aid application.

 - These grants are funded by the Virginia Community College System and can be applied toward tuition for qualified students who demonstrate financial need.
 Recipients must be domiciled residents of Virginia and be enrolled in 1-8 required credits per term.